 Given that rain is limited during May and September, this time of the year is also great to hike the Inca Trail to Machu Picchu.
 The trail can only be accessed as part of a group led by authorized tour operators.

 There is a limited number of passes available for hikers – only 500 per day.
 Inca Trail permits sell out about 5 months in advance.
-Make sure to buy your on time.
+Make sure to buy yours on time.
 Click the following link to view our top Inca Trail tours to Machu Picchu.
-You can trek to Machu Picchu during the low season, but keep in mind that the Inca Trail is closed during the month of February for maintenance.
+You can trek to the ruins during the low season, but keep in mind that the Inca Trail is closed during the month of February for maintenance.